-Course Objectives: Objective of specialized training is to provide to students the feel of the actual working environment and to gain practical knowledge and skills, which in turn will motivate, develop and build their confidence in the key operational area of interest.
+Course Objectives: Objective of industrial training is to provide to students the feel of the actual working environment and to gain practical knowledge and skills, which in turn will motivate, develop and build their confidence.
+Industrial training is also expected to provide the students the basis to identify their key operational area of interest.